siyile/peakbagging-static/content/posts/north_cascades/tomyhoi_peak/index.md

 <iframe src="https://caltopo.com/m/NHG8J97" width="100%" height="400px" frameBorder="0"></iframe>

 ## Route Description
-Most of the ascent follows a well defined and graded trail, so it is difficult to get lost until you reach the short glacier or scree traverse.
+Most of the ascent follows a well defined and graded trail, so it is difficult to get lost until you reach snow or scree traverse below false summit ridge.
 Up to that point, you can simply follow the GPX track.

 When gaining the last false summit, it is tempting to stay high on the ridge, but there is a large gap between the first and second gendarmes that makes crossing impossible.
 Both AllTrails and Gaia incorrectly show the route staying on the ridge.
 Instead, traverse snow or scree to find the class 3 gully that bypasses a few gendarmes and leads you back to the ridge.
 If you encounter anything harder than class 3, step back and look for another gully.
 We used the gully at (48.97392, -121.70649).
 On 09/29/2025 we stayed entirely on rock, but earlier in the season you may need an ice axe.